 The Definition of Morality

-- descriptively to refer to some codes of conduct put forward by a society or a group (such as a religion), or accepted by an individual for her own behavior, or
+- descriptively to refer to certain codes of conduct put forward by a society or a group (such as a religion), or accepted by an individual for her own behavior, or

 - normatively to refer to a code of conduct that, given specified conditions, would be put forward by all rational persons.

 Which of these two senses of “morality” a theorist is using plays a crucial, although sometimes unacknowledged, role in the development of an ethical theory.
 If one uses “morality” in its descriptive sense, and therefore uses it to refer to codes of conduct actually put forward by distinct groups or societies, one will almost certainly deny that there is a universal morality that applies to all human beings.
 The descriptive use of “morality” is the one used by anthropologists when they report on the morality of the societies that they study.
 Recently, some comparative and evolutionary psychologists (Haidt 2006; Hauser 2006; De Waal 1996) have taken morality, or a close anticipation of it, to be present among groups of non-human animals: primarily, but not exclusively, other primates.

 Any definition of “morality” in the descriptive sense will need to specify which of the codes put forward by a society or group count as moral.
 Even in small homogeneous societies that have no written language, distinctions are sometimes made between morality, etiquette, law, and religion.
 And in larger and more complex societies these distinctions are often sharply marked.
 So “morality” cannot be taken to refer to every code of conduct put forward by a society.